mvallet91/SearchX/README.md

 ## SearchX Architecture Diagram (TBD)

 ## Configuration
-The environment (ENV) variables for each container can be defined in the `docker-compose.yml` file, such as the BING_API_KEY.
+The environment (ENV) variables for each container are defined in the `docker-compose.yml` file, such as the BING_API_KEY.

 ## Instructions
 First Time:
-1. Download (or clone) this repository, and unzip the files.
+1. Download (or clone) this repository, and unzip the files
-2. Open a terminal and go to the folder location
+2. Open a terminal and go to the folder location, use the material in `base` folder
 3. Run the following command: `docker-compose up --build` (don't close this terminal)
 4. This will retrieve the necessary images for Mongo, Redis, Puppeteer, Etherpad, Backend and Frontend; and build the containers
 5. You can open the application in your browser in `localhost:8080`